daniel-tran/merio-redeemer/README.md

 Credits
 -------------------------------------------------------------------------------
-Special credit to PWL and ansimuz from [OpenGameArt.org](https://opengameart.org) for their public domain art resources.
+Special credit to West, PWL and ansimuz from [OpenGameArt.org](https://opengameart.org) for their public domain art resources.

 Questions, need help ?
 -------------------------------------------------------------------------------